 4) Demolitions of Buildings 10 and 19

 Demolition of these structures was started in November of 2010 and are nearing completion.
 These structures had been proposed for demolition during 2008, but a Historic Review was required by the Illinois Historic Preservation Agency (IHPA).
 This review was completed during July of 2010 with the IHPA approving the demolition.
 The demolition bid specs were published in August of 2010 and the bid opening took place during October.
-The demolitions are scheduled to be completed by February of 2011.
+The demolitions were completed during February of 2011.

 5) Final Soil Cleanup; Preparation of Select Buildings for Adaptive Reuse